-The Cabinet for Health and Family Services (CHFS/cabinet), Department for Community Based Services (DCBS/department) presents Kentucky's Annual Progress and Services Report (APSR) for 2023.
-This report was completed per the program instructions, ACYF-CB-PI-23-01.
+The Cabinet for Health and Family Services (CHFS/cabinet), Department for Community Based Services (DCBS/department) presents Kentucky's Annual Progress and Services Report (APSR) for 2024.
+This is the final report for the 2020-2024 Child and Family Services Plan (CFSP).
+This report was completed per the program instructions, ACYF-CB-PI-24-02.
 The department is the entity responsible for administering the state's statutes and regulations relating to child welfare.
 The APSR provides a comprehensive summary of Kentucky's commitment to achieve positive outcomes for children and families through a more comprehensive, coordinated, and effective child and family services continuum.
 The state checklist for submission is available as Attachment 1.
-The 2023 APSR submission can also be located at https://chfs.ky.gov/agencies/dcbs/dpp/cpb/Pages/cfsp.aspx.
+The 2024 APSR submission can also be located at https://chfs.ky.gov/agencies/dcbs/dpp/cpb/Pages/cfsp.aspx.